What is School Community Council?

 Serving on our School Community Council is a wonderful way for parents and teachers to contribute and help improve academic performance at our school.
 The school receives an annual dividend from the school trust lands.
 Our council decides how these funds will be used.
 The council reviews and prepares other academic plans for our students each year.
 All plans are reviewed for final approval by our school board.
 Councils also act in an advisory capacity to school and school district administrations.

-How was LAND Trust Money spent last year?
+How will LAND Trust Money be spent this year?

-Central received $47428 in LAND Trust money.
-This money was used by Central Elementary to support the school in meetings it’s goal to have kids reading on grade level and in providing students a music curriculum.
+Central received $69696 in LAND Trust money.
+This money is used by Central Elementary to support the school in meetings it’s goal to have kids reading on grade level and in providing students a music curriculum.

-Money was spent on purchasing books for the library, Battle of the Books program, and the You, Me, and a Book program.
+Money is spent on purchasing books for the library, Battle of the Books program, and the You, Me, and a Book program.
 An aide was hired to run the You, Me, and a Book program which allows students K-2 to bring home a book every night that is on their level.
-In addition, teachers and grade levels received money to buy books, reading subscriptions, grade level materials, and technology.

 Students at Central Elementary have been able to receive music instruction once a week for a half hour per class.
 Funds from LAND Trust went to providing a teacher to teach music and instruments and supplies.
 Research shows that there is a high correlation with music instruction and enhanced reading skills.

 When are this years SCC meetings?